isidoracupara/kpmg-pipeline_API_deployment/README.md

 GET /comparison/{id} (example: https://kpmg-cla.onrender.com/comparison/200-2020-000391)
-  -returns comparison of CLA and its parent
+  -returns comparison of CLA and its parent if a parent document exists